FOR IMMEDIATE RELEASE

 A remark from a friend of the couple: Yoo Sang-ah

 Hi.
-This is Yoo Sang-ah, a friend and fan of So Seong-wook.
+This is Yoo Sang-ah, a friend and fan of So Sung-wook.

-However, there was something even Seong-wook couldn’t succeed.
+However, there was something even Sung-wook couldn’t succeed.
 It was to become a couple under the protection of South Korea.

 When a person meets a loved one, they have a relationship and promise to marry.
 And if you submit a document called the marriage registration form to the ward office, you can live under the status of a couple.
 There is no use of gender anywhere in this process.
 My friend, however, had to be pushed out of the law by saying that he could not be protected as a couple because the person whom he had promised to marry was of the same sex as him.
 It’s just that they promised that they would love and live the rest of their lives together.
 Looking at the cancellation of the registration of dependents, I feel frustrated sadness about what kind of the family system it is.